orenwf/gcsim/README.md

   - if there is space, the objects are transitioned from the `Young` generation to the `Tenured` generation
   - if there is not space, a garbage collection is triggered on the `Tenured` generation
   - `promote(target)` with `target = Mature` generation

+- If there is not sufficient space in the `Mature` generation, the `compact(Mature)` is called.
+  - `compact` is a major garbage collection event where all valid objects are shifted to reduce internal fragmentation

+- After all garbage collection is finished, the `resume(Clock)` function is called.
+- The balance of time `resume(Clock) - pause(Clock)` is then recorded in the log, and also added to all valid lifetimes.

 ## The probability model of GCSim